Kankakee Bill Collector Sybil Kibble cannot wait to take her break doubling down on debtors so she can have a snack. Yum!

 “We are running five hours behind.”

 The train eventually pulls into Newark, after driving backward through a muddy lake, slowing for eight freight trains and stopping for six.

-Sybil missed her shindig by two hours and took the lonely train home, and her bragging rights with her.
+Sybil misses her shindig by two hours and takes the lonely train home, and her bragging rights with her.

 Tacky, Tacky is she.

 Sybil Katrina Kibble had to go all the way to Chillicothe to buy herself a sit down model lawnmower because the hardware shop was backorderded.
 She left her lawn sprinkler on, too lazy to care about water conservation.

 She gets to the race, mad as heck because it is a push mower race!

 Too lazy to drive, Sybil wished to hang glide back to Chillocothe.
 But she cannot fly because she is too scared.
 This idea never got off the ground.